 When we aren’t busy restoring local forests, we are hard at work trying to educate the public on what we are doing and why we are doing it.
-We want people to be aware of the significant threat posed by invasive species that are already well established in our forests, posing a significant threat to North America’s biodiversity.
-Through our classes and volunteer events, we are working to empower people to take action in restoring their local forest and to increase awareness about the significant threat facing North America’s deciduous forests.
+We want people to be aware of the significant threat posed by invasive species that are already well established in North America’s forests.
+Through our classes and volunteer events, we are working to empower people to take action in restoring their local forest and to increase awareness about the significant threat facing our deciduous forests.

 Walnut Hills High School Project

 Our first project is a 10 acre site located directly adjacent to Walnut Hills High School.
 In partnership with the Cincinnati Parks Department, Walnut Hills High School, and the Evanston Community Council, we are working to remove the invasive plants running rampant throughout the property and replant native plants in their place.
 With the help of students and volunteers, we are working to transition this forest into an educational space to be used by Walnut Hills High School and a recreational space for local community members.

 We invite YOU to join us in this exciting initiative.
-You can purchase a native tree to be planted or give a donation that funds much needed tools and materials, as well as our educational efforts; you can join in on invasive plant removal and other site preparation volunteer days; and you can help spread the word about the project by telling your friends and family.
+You can purchase a native tree to be planted or give a donation that funds much needed tools and materials, as well as our educational efforts.
+You can join in on invasive plant removal and other site preparation volunteer days.
+We are always looking for people to help spread the word about the project by telling your friends and family.

-To make a donation to the project, see below; or sign up for a volunteer workday.
-Our next volunteer workday is Saturday, January 25th, 9am-12pm, we hope to see you there!
+To make a donation to the project, see below, or sign up for a volunteer workday.
+Our next volunteer workday is Saturday, April 18th, 9am-12pm, we hope to see you there!